percona/pxb-docs/docs/restore-a-backup.md

-# Restore full, incremental, compressed backups
+# Restore full, incremental, and compressed backups

 !!! warning

     Backup needs to be prepared before it can be restored.

+The restore backup procedure is the same for full, incremental, and compressed backups.

 For convenience, *xtrabackup* binary has the `--copy-back` option to copy the backup to the datadir of the server: